 A: AutoMod can detect words and phrases in any language from your Custom Keyword Rules.

-However, the word lists of Commonly Flagged Words are currently only available in English.
+However, the word lists of Commonly Flagged Words, as well as the Spam Content filter, are currently only available in English.

 Q: What kinds of things can AutoMod detect from my custom rules?